mgomez05/EngineeringChallenge/backend/README.md

    yarn
    ```

-3. Add necessary environment variables to enable the API to connect to the database.
+3. Create a `.env` file and add the necessary environment variables for the API to connect to the database:

 - 3a.
 If you'd like to use the database I set up, reach out to me **mgomez05** for the database credentials